goodguyry/dotfiles/README.md

 Used to add extraneous functionality (aliases, functions, prompts, etc.) without committing that information to the repo.

-### OS X defaults
+### macOS defaults

-The setup process will prompt to apply the OS X defaults.
+The setup process will prompt to apply the masOS defaults.
 They can also be applied independently from the dotfiles directory:

 ```
 ./scripts/macos